 Only 22% of my views are from YouTube’s content recommendation and that’s low.
-It means that it’s almost all Youtube subscribers who are watching my content.
+It means that almost all Youtube subscribers are watching my content.
 I must do a great job and think about how to give you the most value as a subscriber.

 What I have noticed is I have not done very well listening.
 I was publishing 3 videos a day which was too many, especially when people keep saying, “Jerry, how do you put so many videos?”

 Poll: What is your favorite outfit for me to wear in videos?

 I’ve adjusted what I’m wearing based on the feedback.
 I did a poll on my channel asking about what I was wearing and 61% of people said, “t-shirt”.

 What I’m doing going forward is I’m going to consistently do more polls which is in the community tab on the channel and for you that are the most enthusiastic Youtube subscribers, I’m going to keep asking you to help me understand how may I serve you best.

 I changed my outfits to t-shirts because of this poll.
 If the overwhelming majority voted for a t-shirt, then that’s the most appropriate thing to wear.
 I’m not saying you should just be like a robot and do whatever people tell you to do.

 Poll: Do you want me to start live streaming again?

 About half of the people want live streams either anytime or scheduled in advance.
 Others are saying to just record videos.
 My balance is to do some live streams but also to do some pre-recording and I’m very grateful for that feedback.

 Poll: How many videos per day do you think I should release?